All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Katanas Are Just Better: Pica wields a massive one.
 To give an idea of how big it is, Pica himself is already three times bigger than the average human, and that sword is about 3 times longer than he is tall.

-- Ki Attacks: Pica can use Armament Haki on his whole body like Vergo.
+- Ki Manipulation: Pica can use Armament Haki on his whole body like Vergo.
 Didn't help much since Zoro has stronger Haki.

 - Logical Weakness: Pica's Stone-Stone powers only seem broken because Dressrosa is built on rock, giving him lots to assimilate with.
 If he doesn't have any stone, he's powerless.
 Zoro beats him by cutting his giant stone body to pieces, and since they're in mid-air Pica can't escape into the ground like he normally does.